viktorsapozhok/viktorsapozhok.github.io/_posts/2021-01-17-docker-scip-pyscipopt.md

 Note, that you need to download deb installer.
 Copy it to the root directory (where the Dockerfile is located).

-Then to build a docker image, you can issue `docker-compose` from the root directory:
+Then to build a docker image, you can issue `docker-compose build` from the root directory:

 ```shell
 $ docker-compose build